Slyyoursenpai/Wordpress-Automation/README.md

 or run the WordpressTest class through the IDE

 ##

+**Note:**
+While running the steps for selecting multiple switch options and saving them each time, the save button may occasionally fail to appear causing the test to fail as the save button needs to be pressed to proceed, a rerun of the test will fix this.

 Aquality Selenium was used to automate this suite as well as a PageObjectModel Design Pattern was followed.